Terms of Service

 3. Cancellations

-3.2 If the Client cancels whilst work is being undertaken the Contractor (where applicable) will invoice the Client for any work already completed.
+3.2 If the Client cancels while work is undertaken, the Contractor, where applicable, will invoice the Client for any work already completed.

-3.4 The Contractor reserves the right to cancel the agreement at any given time if the Client breaches the Terms of Service.
+3.4 The Contractor reserves the right to terminate the agreement if the Client breaches the Terms of Service.

 4. The Contractor

 4.1 The Contractor is registered for Self Assessment with HMRC and is a self-employed, independent party.
-They are liable for their own business expenses and tax contributions.
+The Contractor is liable for their own business expenses and tax contributions.

 4.3 The Contractor will communicate via email and/or any other written means.

-4.5 The Contractor is not obliged to be available at all times to the Client during the period of the agreement.
+4.5 The Contractor is not obliged to be ‘on call’ to the Client during the agreement period.

-4.6 The Contractor is not obliged to inform the Client of any leave they may take during the agreement.
-In the event that any absence or unavailability directly impacts the deliverable date of services, the Contractor will inform the Client as soon as possible.
+4.6 The Contractor is not obliged to inform the Client of leave taken during the agreement.
+In the event that absence or unavailability directly impacts the deliverable date, the Contractor will inform the Client as soon as possible.

-4.7 The Contractor reserves the right to secure any other work during the agreement.
+4.7 The Contractor reserves the right to secure other work during the agreement.

-4.8 The Contractor will correspond with one point of contact only.
-That includes any revisions the Client may request.
+4.8 The Contractor will correspond with one point of contact.
+That includes project revisions that the Client requests.

-4.9 Revisions will be accepted at the first draft stage only.
+4.9 Revisions will be accepted at the first draft stage.
 Once amendments have been made, the draft will be handed to the Contractor’s proofreader.

-4.10 The Contractor will not accept a first draft that has been edited or altered by the Client.
+4.10 The Contractor will not accept a first draft edited or altered by the Client.

-4.11 The Contractor will use a Word or Pages document when sending the first draft and completed document.
+4.11 The Contractor will use an offline Word or Pages document for first drafts and completed works documents.

-4.12 The Contractor will not accept any writing advice or ‘tips’ from the Client.
+4.12 The Contractor will not accept advice concerning the Contractor’s areas of expertise from the client.

 5. Standard of Service